AI-enhanced Collective Intelligence: AI-enhanced collective intelligence framework

 While AI systems can display various behaviors or responses based on their programming and training, this diversity is a product of different algorithms, models, and data inputs.
-Unlike humans, AI does not have personal experiences, beliefs, or innate personality traits that contribute to deep-level diversity.
-In contrast, AI might influence deep-level diversity in human teams, primarily by shaping social interactions and decision-making processes.
+Unlike humans, AI does not have personal experiences, innate personality traits, cognitive thinking, or beliefs contributing to deep-level diversity.
+Although AI lacks inherent deep-level traits, AI might influence deep-level diversity in human teams, primarily by shaping social interactions and decision-making processes.
 The optimal composition of teams remains uncertain~\cite{bell2007deep}.
-A previous review underscores the need for in-depth research into both surface and deep-level diversity within teams~\cite{jansen2021diverse}.
-This research should explore how these aspects of diversity influence various outcomes, examining their effects over time and across different levels in a broad array of contexts~\cite{jansen2021diverse}.